 While Ford Credit has a much higher net profit margin, totaling 40% in fiscal 3Q 2021, the consolidated company could only achieve a net margin of 3% in the same quarter.

 The reason for the low net margin in the consolidated company is Ford Automotive.

 As Ford Automotive is the company’s largest subsidiary by sales volume, contributing more than 90% of revenue as of fiscal 3Q 2021 on a TTM basis, it’s not a surprise to see a significantly lower net margin for the consolidated company.

 In short, Ford’s consolidated company is more or less a low-margin business, driven primarily by the low profitability of its Automotive sector.

-Ford Automotive is a low-margin operation, having only a gross margin that averages around 7% since fiscal 2017.
+To recap, Ford Automotive is a low-margin operation, having only a gross margin that averages around 7% since fiscal 2017.

-In short, Ford’s consolidated company would not have been profitable without Ford Credit.
+As Ford Credit contributed the majority of the profit, Ford’s consolidated company would not have been profitable without Ford Credit.

 References and Credits